avdstaaij/gdpc/docs/source/getting-started/tutorial_house.md

 The first thing to do is to create an {class}`.Editor` object.
-Nearly every GDPC program will involve such an object -- it serves as the main point of communication between GDPC and the GDMC-HTTP mod, and therefore, the world.
+Nearly every GDPC program will involve such an object -- it serves as the main point of communication between GDPC and the Minecraft world.
 Once we have an `Editor` object, we can place blocks with {meth}`.Editor.placeBlock`.
-This function has two required arguments: the (X,Y,Z)-coordinates to place a block at (a 3D vector) and the block to place (a {class}`.Block` object).
+This function has two required arguments: the (X,Y,Z)-coordinates to place a block at and the block to place (a {class}`.Block` object).

 In Minecraft, the Y-coordinate indicates height, with sea level at Y=62.
 We'll place a block at (X=0, Y=128, Z=0) -- right above the world spawn (X=0, Z=0) and